WolframResearch/WolframClientForPython/docs/docpages/public_api.rst

 Encoder
 ^^^^^^^^

-The serialization of Python object relies on encoder functions.
+The serialization of a Python object relies on encoder functions.
 Each encoder is attached to a set of Python types.
 Encoders are generators of bytes.
-The library defines encoders for most built-in Python types, and for the core components of some popular libraries such as PIL :data:`Image`, Numpy arrays, and Pandas :data:`Series`.
+The library defines encoders for most built-in Python types and for the core components of some popular libraries such as PIL :data:`Image`, Numpy arrays and Pandas :data:`Series`.

 .. autodata:: wolframclient.serializers.encoder.wolfram_encoder
     :noindex: